ProfLehman/cs111_spring_2026/misc/cs111_spring_2026_syllabus.md

 ## Active Course Engagement (10%)

 Active Course Engagement is vital for success in this course.
 Weekly readings and videos present the course material and provide the background needed to complete assignments and prepare for exams.
-Students are responsible for reading all assigned materials, viewing the course videos, and communicating any questions through email, text, or during office hours.
+Students are responsible for reading all assigned materials and viewing the course videos.
 Students are encouraged to take notes summarizing topics covered in readings, videos, and class sessions (in-person).
+Students are encouraged to utilize office hours and send questions via email and text.

 Most weeks include required **Discussion Questions** in a Moodle discussion forum.
-Completion is part of your Active Course Engagement grade.
+Each discussion will ask students to respond to several questions.
 Posts should show critical thinking and original perspectives.
 Some weeks require a second post.
 Responding to peers is encouraged.
 All conversations must be respectful.
+Completion is part of your Active Course Engagement grade.
 See Moodle for deadlines.
 Late posts do not receive credit.

 **Active Course Engagement grades** are recorded after each exam: 30 points after Exam #1, 30 points after Exam #2, and 40 points after Exam #3.
 Scores are based on attendance and in-class work (in-person only), weekly assignments, discussion posts, a participation self-reflection, and the instructor’s observations.

-All students are encouraged to utilize office hours and send questions via email and text.

 ### Attendance (In-Person Only)